StrikingLoo/strikingloo.github.io/wiki-articles/books/the-machinery-of-life.md

 more of them build up.
 If just the right combination of mutations occurs in a single cell, it becomes a cancer cell and grows into a tumor."

+### Aging

+One of the many mechanisms behind aging is the accumulation of dangerously reactive variants of oxygen, like superoxide and hydroxyl.
+Cytochrome c Oxidase is the protein which generates them when it fails in its task.
+It performs the last step in respiration, placing the electrons extracted from food molecules onto oxygen.

+Antioxidants help in the task of stabilizing these molecules.
+These include Vitamin C, A, E and others.